 Insect bites and stings can cause an immediate skin reaction.
-The bite from fire ants and the sting from bees, wasps, and hornets are usually painful.
+The bite from fire ants and the sting from bees, wasps, and hornets are most often painful.
 Bites caused by mosquitoes, fleas, and mites are more likely to cause itching than pain.

 Bee sting; Bites - insects, bees, and spiders; Black widow spider bite; Brown recluse bite; Flea bite; Honey bee or hornet sting; Lice bites; Mite bite; Scorpion bite; Spider bite; Wasp sting; Yellow jacket sting

 General steps for most bites and stings:

-Schlossberg D. Arthropods and leeches.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 380.
+Elston DM.
+Arthropods and leeches.
+In: Goldman L, Schafer AI, eds.
+Goldman's Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 359.

-Fradin MS. Protection from blood-feeding arthropods.
+Fradin MS, Carroll SP.
+Protection from blood-feeding arthropods.
 In: Auerbach PS, ed.
 Wilderness Medicine.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 41.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 47.

-Review Date: 1/13/2010
+Review Date: 11/4/2015

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.